 - And still contains potassium, phosphorus, zinc, and selenium

-Speaking of plant-based.
+Speaking of plant based.
 Plants are rich sources of antioxidants and phytonutrients, and chocolate is no exception.
-In fact, it is a scientific fact that dark chocolate is one of the richest antioxidant foods around.
+In fact, dark chocolate is one of the richest antioxidant foods around.

-Chocolate is good for heart health, gives you energy to workout at the gym, is good for the skin
+Chocolate is also good for heart health, gives you energy to workout at the gym, and is good for the skin.